Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "It will not," Yan trilled amusedly.
 "They will see that I am friends with a man-beast that could crush me like a fat black buzzer!
 This will make me *more* powerful, not less."

 Daar wagged his tail.
 "Well...
-I ain’t had a really good brawl in a while…"
+I ain’t had a really good brawl in a while..."

 Daar’s friend, Gee-yo-tun, was a tough, lanky creature of silvery fur who seemed unhappy about where this was going.
-"My Father, the implications of something like this…"
+"My Father, the implications of something like this..."

 "Will be consequential, yeah.
 Do you unnerstand what me whuppin’ ‘yer leadership all at once is gonna mean, Yan?"